tytydraco/yessleep/out/I_Used_to_Be_Beautiful.md

 She caressed the contours of my cheeks, encircled the hollows of my eyes, and traced patterns on my lips.

-She gripped the underside of my jaw, and with a surprising strength, she sank her fingers into my flesh and tore off the entirety of my face.
+She gripped the underside of my jaw, and with  surprising strength, she sank her fingers into my flesh and ripped off my face.

 The world burned, and I screamed again.
 I never thought it possible to scream without lips.